BPHvZ/Train-Spotter/README.md

 ## License

-Distributed under the GNU v3 License.
+Distributed under the GNU GPL v3 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->